Michelangelo-Team-5/Q-A/README.md

 # Q&A

+npm install
-rename password.copy.js to password.js and insert the password to postgres
+run (yet unfinished) script to create database/tables and seed data rename password.example.js to password.js and insert the password to postgres